October 05 - 10:00

 Application for new construction at 197 and 201 Wilbrod Street, properties designated under Part V of the Ontario Heritage Act as part of the Sandy Hill West Heritage Conservation District

-File No. ACS2022-PIE-RHU-0033 - Rideau-Vanier (Ward 12) Committee recommendations That Council: Approve the application for new construction at 197 and 201 Wilbrod Street according to plans prepared by GRC Architects, dated July 1, 2022, conditional upon: The applicant providing samples of all the final exterior cladding materials, for approval by heritage staff, prior to the issuance of a Building Permit; Delegate the authority for minor design changes to the General Manager, Plannin... (cont)
+File No. ACS2022-PIE-RHU-0033 - Rideau-Vanier (Ward 12) Committee recommendations That Council: Approve the application for new construction at 197 and 201 Wilbrod Street according to plans prepared by GRC Architects, dated July 1, 2022, conditional upon: The applicant providing samples of all the final exterior cladding materials, for approval by heritage staff, prior to the issuance of a Building Permit; Delegate the authority for minor design changes to the General Manager, Planning, Real Estate and Economic Development Department; Approve the issuance of the heritage permit with a two-year expiry date from the date of issuance unless otherwise extended by Council.

 Zoning By-law Amendment – 5725 Fernbank Road